Mapleton, Iowa

 Mapleton is a city in Monona County, Iowa, United States.
 The population was 1,165 at the time of the 2020 census.

 History

 Mapleton was platted in 1857 when the railroad was extended to that point.
 It was named from its location near the Maple River.

-Between 7:20 and 7:30 p.m. on April 9, 2011, a rated EF3 wedge tornado ripped through the western half of Mapleton.
+On April 9, 2011, an EF3 tornado ripped through the western half of Mapleton.
 Early reports said that 50–60% of the town had been damaged or destroyed by the tornado which appeared to be 3/4ths of a mile wide.
 No serious injuries were reported.
 Businesses were damaged, and several homes were destroyed.

 Geography

 Mapleton is situated on the Maple River.

 According to the United States Census Bureau, the city has a total area of 1.60 sqmi, all land.